VdszHun/VdszHun/README.md

 I use **Cisco Packet Tracer** for learning how Networks work.
 I studied and used **Bootstrap** in the past.
 I had a few classes about **Debian Linux**, but my knowledge of that is nowhere near as of Ubuntu Linux.
+*Programs I use for studying: Visual Studio 2022, Visual Studio Code, XAMPP and Virtual Box.*

 ***Currently I only use GitHub to just report bugs and share ideas on a Minecraft server, while also coding my own Discord bot, which uses Discord.js.***